monambike/ufv-ideathon-website/README.md

 # UFV Ideathon Website

 A mathematic assistant for helping institutions with their students at learning math.
+Made for Ideathon 2026 for UFV.

 <img width="1919" height="1079" alt="Screenshot 2026-04-02 214418" src="https://github.com/user-attachments/assets/a2b31069-6300-4f96-a0bc-e4e7af1dffc4" />